-More people are opting not to have children or delaying that as well.
+More people are opting not to have children or delaying this as well.
 This changes the focus of marriage and family and how many people define and approach these endeavors.

-There has also been a significant impact on the makeup of the average American household, and there is less emphasis than ever on staying together for the stability of children.
-Whereas before, a couple may have remained in an unhappy marriage to benefit the kids, that is no longer the predominant way of thinking.
+There has also been a significant impact on the makeup of the average American household, and there is less emphasis than ever on the stability of staying together for the kids.
+Whereas before, a couple may have remained in an unhappy marriage to benefit the children, that is not necessarily the predominant way of thinking.

 Changing Teen Attitudes About Marriage

 Over the decades, the attitudes of young people towards family and marriage have also evolved.
 Though the desire to have a good family life has remained high across the board, a sense of pessimism has crept in.
-For an increasing number, the institution of marriage has become a bit suspicious, and people no longer view it as the key to a happy, fulfilling life it once was.
+For an increasing number of people, the institution of marriage has become a bit suspect, and they no longer view it as the key to a happy, fulfilling life it once was.

-Additionally, younger people, especially teenagers, have become more accepting to less traditional, nonmarital lifestyles, like unmarried cohabitation.
+Additionally, younger people, especially teenagers, have become more accepting of less traditional, nonmarital lifestyles, Like unmarried cohabitation or raising children without being married.
 Where there were limited options a few generations ago, now there are a variety of possibilities that are all equally viable.

 Moving forward, the younger generation’s outlook on family, divorce, and marriage will continue to have a huge impact on the shifting cultural landscape.

 Looking back over the last few decades, it’s clear to see that attitudes and approaches towards marriage, family, and divorce have changed dramatically.
 What is commonplace now, may have been almost unthinkable a few generations ago.